ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/adapter-def.rst

 All adapter definitions include the following Core parameters:

 - **Name** – name of the adapter.
+  This is the name that :ref:`adapter bindings<adapter-binding-config-ref>` use to identify the adapter they are using.

 - **TypeString** - (Required) Type of this adapter.
    Valid values are **input**, **Output**, and **Storage**.